billbudge/JSStatecharts/README.md

   <img src="/resources/palette.svg"  alt="" title="Palette states and pseudostates.">
 </figure>

 Items in the palette can be dragged onto the empty canvas area, and onto any states that are on the canvas, in order to create superstates.
+Superstates are automatically laid out to entirely contain their child states.
+In addition, the editor allows states to be resized manually, by dragging the edges or corners of states.
 <figure>
   <img src="/resources/superstate.svg"  alt="" title="A super state.">
 </figure>